mramshaw/NoteM/README.md

 * Application should be [reactive](http://en.wikipedia.org/wiki/Reactive_programming), or - at least - stream-based
 * Include a database maintenance option
 * Significant events logged

+#### Performance

+* Should have native levels of performance for each platform (Android or iOS)
+* Telemetry should not significantly impact performance (particularly in offline mode)

 #### Instrumentation